 Introduces and develops the art and science of turf-grass culture.
 Grass identification and maintenance; fertilizer and water requirements; weed, insect and disease identification and control; and other turf problems are emphasized.
+Offered winter 2008.

 HT 8.136 Turf Management II